Pets, Pets, Pets!!

 Below are rules and suggestions that we ask you to follow for the best festival experience for everyone, including your special friends.

 - Pets are welcome, with written permission, and are to be the responsibility of the owner.
 Below is an email address you can contact if you wish to bring your friends.
-Just a simple email telling us the type of pet you have & other informations you think we will need to one of the coordinator will do the trick! email@example.com or firstname.lastname@example.org is all you need to get the ball rolling!
+Just a simple email telling us the type of pet you have & other information you think we will need to the coordinator will do the trick! email@example.com is all you need to get the ball rolling!

 - Pets causing problems or not under control will be asked to leave at the discretion of Ranch and PF.